Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 ## What will we do now?
 What needs to happen next?

 Meet in quiet room after this session to work on the DevKit manifesto.
-Want to flesh out the manifesto and assign product owners
+Want to flesh out the manifesto and assign product owners.

+Communicate on this back to the community so that it is clear that we are making forward progress.

+Establish working groups.